OUT-OF-GAMUT COLORS (Or Colors That Don't Come Through Well in Photography)

 Jeremy Winborg - Unknown Title

 Ditto for the painting of wildlife.
+The face is still the center of interest.

 The Great Bear by Bob Kuhn

-In still life painting, the still life is arranged by the painter who chooses the composition before even beginning to work, but you can’t arrange the landscape to meet your compositional needs.
+In still life painting, the still life is arranged by the painter who chooses the composition before even beginning to work, but you can’t arrange the landscape to meet your compositional needs. . .
 Or can you?
 More later.

-In this still life painting, one area is easily seen as the center of interest - the orange slices, grape, and reflection on the copper pot.
+In this still life painting, one area is easily seen as the center of interest - the orange slices, single grape, and reflection on the copper pot.

 Jerry Weers - Unknown Title